nasa/tvsio/README.md

-This is the TVS-IO (CFS embedded) app repo
+This is the TVS-IO (CFS embedded) app repo.

 Visit the [TVS-IO App Wiki](https://esgl-gitlab.jsc.nasa.gov/tricksbn/tvsio_app/-/wikis/home) for information on how TVS-IO works, cloning, configuring, building, and running.

 Old README info, to be removed when wiki construction is finished: